tiernano/www.geekphotographer.com/_posts/2006-06-15-ebooks-on-photography.md

 categories:
   - Uncategorized
 ---
 check out [this site with a couple of ebooks on photography][1]. one is on wedding photography, the other is an introduction for beginners. cool stuff!
-bk_keywords:wedding photography,beginning phtography

  [1]: http://www.camerahobby.com/learning_modules.htm